mcneel/computeclient_js/docs/Mesh.rst

    :param float angleToleranceRadians: Angle at which to make unique vertices.
    :param bool modifyNormals: Determines whether new vertex normals will have the same vertex normal as the original (false) \
-      or vertex normals made from the corrsponding face normals (true)
+      or vertex normals made from the corresponding face normals (true)
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :rtype: void